 The new pattern of domestic tourism in China is a big departure from the general trend of travel and tourism.
 A survey on our Hub of China has shown that there are many factors affecting the transformation of the tourism domain including upgrade of the infrastructure, alteration of values, and the renewed focus on the domestic culture.

-This trend is still rather young though progressing fast and makes traveling and domestic tourism an important part of Chinese consumers’ lives.
+This trend is still rather young though progressing fast and makes traveling and domestic tourism an important part of Chinese consumers’ lives for China’s New Travel Frontier.
 Using the right kind and mix of novelty, sustainable development, and technological incorporation, the organizations in the tourism sector have a habit of serving a vast and growing population of domestic tourists who would like to discover the beauty of their own country.